-Each meeting of stockholders shall be presided over by the Chairperson of the Board, if any, or in his or her absence by the Vice Chairperson of the Board, if any, or in the absence of the foregoing persons by the Chief Executive Officer, or in the absence of the foregoing persons by a Vice President, or in the absence of the foregoing persons by a chairperson of such meeting designated by the Board, or in the absence of such designation by a chairperson chosen at such meeting by the holders of a majority of the shares present or represented at such meeting (such presiding person, the "Chairperson of the Meeting").
+Each meeting of stockholders shall be presided over by the Chairperson of the Board, if any, or in his or her absence by the Vice Chairperson of the Board, if any, or in the absence of the foregoing persons by the Chief Executive Officer, or in the absence of the foregoing persons by a Vice President, or in the absence of the foregoing persons by a Vice President, or in the absence of the foregoing persons by a Vice President, or in the absence of the foregoing persons by a chairperson of such meeting designated by the Board, or in the absence of such designation by a chairperson chosen at such meeting by the holders of a majority of the shares present or represented at such meeting (such presiding person, the " Chairperson of the Meeting").
 The Secretary shall act as secretary of each meeting, but in his or her absence the Chairperson of the Meeting may appoint any person to act as secretary of such meeting.
 The Chairperson of the Meeting shall determine the order of business and the procedure at the meeting, including such regulation of the manner of voting and the conduct of business.